-There should be one single harvest source per agency.
+Federal data only There should be one single harvest source per agency.
 If a federal agency aggregates data from non-federal sources, they must ensure the agency’s data.json includes data produced by the agency only.
-Data.gov harvests all metadata directly from publishers including many non-federal sources and must prevent dataset duplication through intermediaries.
+Data.gov harvests all metadata directly from publishers including many non-federal sources and works to prevent dataset duplication through intermediaries.
 It is also important to remember that OMB assesses an agency’s data.json file under the assumption it is comprised of data exclusively from that agency.

-When replacing any dataset in your data.json file it is important to note both the title and any Topic associated with the dataset to ensure consistent discoverability of that dataset going forward.
-When replacing datasets in your data.json harvest source, using the same title will ensure that the URL for the dataset on Data.gov stays the same keeping cited links working and reinforcing the open data principle of permanence.
-It should be noted, however, that when replacing datasets on Data.gov with a brand new harvest source (see Transitioning to data.json above) that using the same title will not retain the same URL.
-Lastly, when replacing any dataset in your data.json, using the same title or download URL will ensure that the Topic associated with the dataset (e.g. Public Safety) remains associated with the dataset and gets properly reassigned to the new data.json source.
-If the title and download URL change, please reach out to the Topic lead and Data.gov team to ensure the replaced dataset will be discoverable at the associated Topic.
+Replacing datasets When replacing any dataset in your data.json file it is important to maintain same title and identifier associated with the dataset to ensure consistent discoverability of that dataset going forward.
+When replacing datasets in your data.json harvest source, using the same identifier will ensure that the URL for the dataset on Data.gov stays the same keeping cited links working and reinforcing the open data principle of permanence.
+It should be noted, however, that when replacing datasets on Data.gov with a brand new harvest source (see Transitioning to data.json above) that using the same identifier or title may not retain the same URL.

 Federal Geospatial Data

 Several federal agencies maintain and manage geospatial data and geographic information systems (GIS).
-These agencies and their geospatial data are subject to authorities pre-dating the Open Data Policy.
-These agencies are required to develop metadata as outlined in Executive Order 12906 and OMB Circular A-16, revised (2002) to support the National Spatial Data Infrastructure (NSDI).
+The documentation of geospatial data is subject to authorities pre-dating the Open Data Policy. are required to develop metadata as outlined in Executive Order 12906 and OMB Circular A-16, revised (2002) to support the National Spatial Data Infrastructure (NSDI).
 The Federal Geographic Data Committee (FGDC) is the interagency group responsible for facilitating these federal activities and collaboration with non-federal organizations on geospatial data efforts.
-The FGDC has endorsed several geospatial metadata standards, as directed by OMB Circular A-119, such as the Content Standard for Digital Geospatial Metadata (CSDGM), ISO 19115:2003 Geographic Information – Metadata and several related ISO standards that are used by federal agencies and non-federal organizations.
-Since ISO 19115 and the associated standards are endorsed by the FGDC, federal agencies are encouraged to transition to ISO metadata as their agencies are able to do so.
+The FGDC has endorsed several geospatial metadata standards, as directed by OMB Circular A-119,including the Content Standard for Digital Geospatial Metadata (CSDGM), ISO 19115:2003 Geographic Information – Metadata and several related ISO geospatial standards.
+Since ISO 19115 and the associated standards are voluntary consensus standards (vs. federally-authored) and endorsed by the FGDC, federal agencies are encouraged to transition to ISO metadata as their agencies are able to do so.
 While the selection of appropriate standards is dependent on the nature of your metadata collection and publication process, ISO metadata should be considered an option now.
-For more information, see the FGDC website at https://www.fgdc.gov/.
+For more information, see the FGDC website.

 In the past, geospatial metadata records were maintained and discoverable via separate catalogs and tools, including Geospatial One Stop.
-In 2013, these sources were merged so that Data.gov (specifically catalog.data.gov) indexes all metadata in one place.
+In 2013, these sources were merged so that Data.gov (specifically catalog.data.gov) indexes both geospatial and non-geospatial metadata in one place.

 Metadata for geospatial datasets in catalog.data.gov is also made available in GeoPlatform.gov.
 GeoPlatform.gov provides access and management of geospatial resources through common geospatial data, services, and applications contributed and administered by trusted sources and hosted on shared infrastructure for use by federal agencies, agency partners, and the public.
 Geospatial metadata is made available to GeoPlatform.gov from the metadata harvested by catalog.data.gov and is displayed on GeoPlatform.gov via an application programming interface (API) on catalog.data.gov.
 In other words, the datasets discoverable on GeoPlatform.gov are from the geospatial metadata collected by the catalog using the following API call:

-While the majority of open government datasets have some relationship to spatial data (e.g. jurisdiction, address), for the purposes of learning how data makes it on to Data.gov, “geospatial data” here specifically refers to spatial data that has historically been included on GeoPlatform.gov and that includes robust geospatial metadata standards such as the Federal Geographic Data Committee’s Content Standard for Digital Geospatial Metadata (FGDC CSDGM) or ISO 19115:2003.These geospatial metadata standards are needed to properly display data on GeoPlatform.gov.
+The majority of open government datasets have some relationship to spatial data (e.g. jurisdiction, address).
+For the purposes of this document and learning how data gets published in Data.gov, “geospatial data” here specifically refers to spatial data that has historically been included as part of the Federal Geographic Data Committee and GeoPlatform.gov and utilizes robust geospatial metadata standards such as the the suite of ISO standards or the FGDC’s Content Standard for Digital Geospatial Metadata (CSDGM).These geospatial metadata standards are needed to properly display data and utilize the spatial functionality on GeoPlatform.gov.

 Getting geospatial metadata into Data.gov